kyleclo/kyleclo.github.io/_pages/about.md

   - /about.html
 ---

 I'm a researcher at the [Allen Institute for AI](https://allenai.org/) on the [Semantic Scholar Research team](https://research.semanticscholar.org/).
-Before that, I was a statistician in Seattle and a research assistant in the applied probability group at [Academia Sinica](https://www.sinica.edu.tw/en) in Taiwan.
+Before that, I did some statistics in Seattle and some applied probability at [Academia Sinica](https://www.sinica.edu.tw/en) in Taiwan.
 I graduated in 2015 with an MS in [Statistics from the University of Washington](https://www.stat.washington.edu/).

-# My research interests
+# Research

-I work on NLP problems motivated by challenges in building applications to help scientists with their research.
+I work on NLP over scientific literature, focusing on challenges scientists face with information overload and keeping up-to-date.
 I'm currently interested in:

 * [**Language modeling**](#language-modeling) for scientific text
 * ✨[**Summarization**](#summarization) of scientific papers
 * ✨[**Fact checking**](#fact-checking) claims about scientific phenomena using published literature
-* [**Corpora and resources**](#corpora-and-resources) to support other researchers interested in NLP for scientific text
+* ✨[**Corpora and resources**](#corpora-and-resources) to support other researchers interested in NLP for scientific text
 * ✨[**Augmented reading**](#augmented-reading) of scientific papers to support definitions and note-taking

 and I've also done some work in: